OpenSees/OpenSeesDocumentation/source/developer/build.rst

 Building the OpenSeesPy Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-With everything installed the build process is somehwat simple!
+With everything installed the build process is somewhat simple!
 Again from a terminal window:

       .. code::